Tristan Quilt: Purpose

 Recent research has suggested that the quilts were made as a pair of wall hangings, and subsequently altered.
 Some sources state that there was a third quilt, believed to have been made for the royal Capetian House of Anjou.
 This third fragment, known as the Pianetti or Azzolini quilt, is in private hands and is thought to come from the same source as the V&A and Bargello quilts.

 The textile historian Sarah Randles argues that the two quilts were originally one large quilt, measuring a monumental 6 metres high by 4 metres wide, and that significant sections are missing.
 Randles' plan for the quilt suggests that the scenes would have been arranged clockwise in the border, with the central images paired and reading bottom to top.
 Ultraviolet light tests on the Bargello quilt revealed traces of calcium on the reverse, which could have come from its use as a wall hanging, though such use may not have been the original intention.

 History

-It was long believed that the quilts were made to be given as a wedding gift to Pietro di Luigi Guicciardini and Laodomia Acciaiuli in 1395. although recent research suggests an earlier date.
+It was long believed that the quilts were made to be given as a wedding gift to Pietro di Luigi Guicciardini and Laodomia Acciaiuli in 1395.
+Later research suggests an earlier date.
 The three hunting horns on Tristan's shield are the coat of arms of the Guicciardini family.
 The inventories of the Guicciardini family do not include a definitive reference to the quilts, but do mention "three quilted bedcovers".

 The V&A quilt, according to its museum number (1391-1904), was acquired in 1904.

 The Bargello acquired their quilt in July 1927 from Count Paolo Guicciardini, to whose family it is believed the quilt had always belonged.